Skip to content

 Where it wins: Cost (~$99 vs. $1,800+), coverage (24/7 vs. their shift), pickup speed (first ring, always), zero turnover, no training.
 The lead is in your inbox before the caller is back in their truck.

-Where it falls short: It doesn't book appointments natively (that's a $49/mo add-on with calendar integration).
+Where it falls short: It doesn't book appointments or run a calendar — it captures the lead and emails it to you to follow up.
 It can't make judgment calls on weird edge cases.
-It doesn't currently live-transfer to you mid-call (v2 roadmap if there's demand).
-It mishears a name or phone digit occasionally — confirmed-back-to-caller mitigates most, transcripts catch the rest.
+It doesn't live-transfer to you mid-call.
+It mishears a name or phone digit occasionally — confirmed-back-to-caller mitigates most, and you have the callback number to verify the rest.

 Best for: Owner-operators, 1–3 person shops, mobile trades where you're on a job site and can't answer.
 Or anyone currently sending overflow to voicemail.